John E. Riley Library

 Participation in Commencement

-A student may participate in commencement if no more that six credits will remain uncompleted at the end of the current semester.
+When all other requirements have been met, a student may participate in commencement if no more than six credits will remain uncompleted at the end of the current semester.

 Ph.D. and Ed.D. students may participate in commencement if only the following remain uncompleted beyond the current semester:

 - The final, approved written dissertation.
 The dissertation must have been successfully defended, but final edits may remain outstanding.